Softball: Protective equipment

 Batters and runners wear batting helmets.
 In NCAA fastpitch softball, players have the option to wear a helmet with or without a face mask.
 Most female travel ball teams for fastpitch softball require the batter to wear a helmet with a face mask.
 In male fastpitch masks are generally only used for medical reasons.

 In fastpitch, the catcher wears a protective helmet with a face mask and throat protector, shin guards, and chest protector.
 Shin guards also protect the kneecap.
 In youth level slow pitch, the catcher must wear a helmet, chest protector, and mask.
 At adult levels, there is no formal requirement for the catcher to wear a mask, although the official rules recommend it.
 A catcher may optionally wear a body protector in adult slow pitch.
+Catchers can also wear knee-savers, however, the higher you go up in age the less likely you will be to see them.
+Whether or not to use knee-savers is a big controversy.
+Many believe that they can cause harm to the knee by creating space between the tibia and femur, while there is no concrete evidence of this.
+Whether or not a catcher decides to use knee-savers is mostly just preference.

 While mandatory for the pitcher in some slow pitch leagues, there is an option to wear a face mask on the field.
 It is recommended in lower age groups.
 This is intended to prevent facial injuries.